Vincenzo Monaldi

-Vincenzo Monaldi (16 April 1899, in Monte Vidon Combatte, Province of Fermo – 7 November 1969) was an Italian physician and physiologist.
+Vincenzo Monaldi (16 April 1899, in Monte Vidon Combatte, Marche – 7 November 1969) was an Italian physician and physiologist.
 His family lived in Grottazzolina, some of his relatives still live there, two brothers Giulio and Francesco Monaldi emigrated to Argentina.

 Biography

 He fought in the First World War, while he studied, obtaining a military award, the Croce di Guerra.
 In 1925 he obtained his medicine degree and specialized in treating Tuberculosis and illness of the respiratory system.
 He established the academic journal "Archivio di fisiologia", which is still one of the top journals in the field, now called "Monaldi Archives of Chest Disease."
 He gathered international fame and was named member of the Royal Society of Medicine in London and others in Italy and Germany.
 He was assistant at the Physiology Institute of Rome, then he went on to Naples as professor and director of "Principe di Piemonte" sanatorium (now "Ospedale Monaldi").